wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-ova-service-dashboard.md

 <properties
-   pageTitle="Painel do serviço StorSimple Manager - Matriz Virtual | Microsoft Azure" description="Descreve o painel de serviço do StorSimple Manager e explica como usá-lo para monitorar a integridade de sua Matriz Virtual StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="StorSimple Manager service dashboard - Virtual Array | Microsoft Azure" description="Describes the StorSimple Manager service dashboard and explains how to use it to monitor the health of your StorSimple Virtual Array." services="storsimple" documentationCenter="" authors="alkohli"